cncf/tag-security/assessments/guide/security-reviewer.md

 Lead Security Reviewer conflict-of-interest assertion.

-If any hard conflicts, or multiple significant soft conflicts, are presented, then 2 SIG-Security chairs must approve the security review team.
+If any hard conflicts, or multiple significant soft conflicts, are presented, then 1 SIG-Security chair must approve the security review team.
 Reasons for accepting and rejecting conflicts should be documented.

 In most cases, the existence of a hard conflict will prevent a SIG member from